 “The downgrade to A3 reflects the city's deteriorating financial position since 2007 marked by a lack of structural balance due to declining property and sales tax revenues,” Moody’s analysts wrote in the release.
 “The A3 rating also incorporates the city's moderately-sized tax base experiencing contraction, coupled with high debt and average wealth levels.”

-Moody’s analysts put city officials on notice about the possible downgrade in October when it placed Manassas Park on Watchlist.
+Moody’s analysts put city officials on notice about the when it placed Manassas Park on Watchlist.

 Moody’s agreed to postpone its final decision for 60 days from the time it put the city on Watchlist.
 Analysts also asked Manassas Park city officials to come up with a financial plan within that time frame.